 Photos Rebecca Ramsey A sampling of the delectable delights available at Sadie's Sweet Shop in Putnam.
 Sadie's Sweet Shop was opened at 12 Pomfret St., Putnam.
 The shop was named after Perez's mother who her father nicknamed "Sweet Sadie" when they were 15.
-The business grew in popularity quickly, and they were able to expand their selection of treats and services. in addition to candy, they now offer catering, parties, pastries, classes, and much more.
-According to Perez, their Please Read SADIE'S, page A7 St. Joseph School closes after 138 years BY REBECCA RAMSEY CONTRIBUTING WRITER O R T H GROSVENORDALE St. Joseph School in North Grosvenordale has been offering outstanding Catholic education since Unfortunately, due to low enrollment and lack of funding, the school has chosen to close its doors at the end of the 2020 school year.
-David P. Choquette, Pastor of St. Therese of Lisieux from a significant decline Parish, informed the members of the St. Joseph School's closure through a letter released on June 1.
+The business grew in popularity quickly, and they were able to expand their selection of treats and services.
+In addition to candy, they now Photo Courtesy The more she learned, the more she grew to love the arts and the more she wished Please Read COMPLEX, page A7 porter," she said.

+She also mentioned a college professor who had helped to guide her in the right direction.
+Finally, in November of 2017, offer catering, parties, pastries, classes, and much more.
+According to Perez, their Please Read SADIE'S, page A7 St. Joseph School closes after 138 years BY REBECCA RAMSEY CONTRIBUTING WRITER N O R T H GROSVENORDALE - St. Joseph School in North Grosvenordale has been offering outstanding Catholic education since 1882.
+Unfortunately, due to low enrollment and lack of funding, the school has chosen to close its doors at the end of the 2020 school year.
+Rev. David P. Choquette, Pastor of St. Therese of Lisieux Parish, informed the members of the St. Joseph School's closure through a letter released on June 1.
 "I have witnessed the tremendous dedication of so many of you as well as the great love that you have for this school," he wrote.
-"However, despite all of the hard effort by so many over the years, the school has fallen into serious financial difficulty stemming primarily in enrollment."
+"However, despite all of the hard effort by so many over the years, the school has fallen into serious financial difficulty stemming primarily St. Therese of Lisieux from a significant decline Parish, informed the in enrollment."
 Principal David Sizemore shared some kind words for members of the school in a video he posted to the school's Facebook page several days later.
-In the video, he discussed the history of the school and thanked the students, parents, and teachers for their love and support.
-Speaking to the students, he said, "In my two years as principal, you were an absolute blessing and joy to work with.
+In the video, he discussed the history of the school and thanked the students, parents, and teachers for their love and support. were an absolute blessing and joy to work with.
 You put a big smile on my face each and every day."
 The history of the school is enormous, having been opened four years before the Statue of Liberty was placed into New York City's harbor and 29 years before the Titanic set sail.
 Through its 138 years, St. Joseph's School has been in continuous service to the greater northeastern Connecticut region.
 To bid farewell to the school that has been a huge influence on thousands of students for three decades, the school hosted a special Farewell Mass on Tuesday, June 30, in the school's parking lot.
 Attendants were limited to 150 people to fit within COVID-19 regulations.
 Those who couldn't attend in person were able to watch or listen to the mass on Facebook Live via WINY Radio.
 During the Farewell Mass, Choquette prayed for the church and read from the second book of Samuel and the Gospel of Matthew.
 He compared the school to Joseph, Mary's husband, who trusted God and performed his role as stepfather to Jesus.
 "Joseph was faithful to his call," said Choquette.
-"Through these past 138 years, St. Joseph's School has been faithful to its Please Read ST. JOSEPH, page A7 Rebecca Hague named 2020 Wood Scholar
+"Through these past 138 years, St. Joseph's School has been faithful to its call."
+Please Read ST. JOSEPH, page A7 to Speaking to the stuul- dents, he said, "In my two greater northeastern Liv ily years as principal, you Connecticut region.
+I Rebecca Hague named 2020 Wood Scholar